 Consider giving customers the option to buy your shirts online as well.
 For an easy and low-tech solution, you could set up your fundraiser on Go Fund Me or another similar site.
 Have customers donate a set minimum amount (e.g., $20 or more) and message you with their size.

+Online sales are also great because you can share links on websites and on social media.
 Keep in mind that you don't have to choose between online or in-person sales.
 They complement each other, and you can print handouts to tell customers how to buy their shirts online.

-8. Use Shirts as an Incentive for a Larger Fundraiser
+8. Use shirts as an incentive for a larger fundraiser.

-Your t-shirts don't have to be a standalone fundraiser.
+Your T-shirts don't have to be a standalone fundraiser.
 Consider using them to complement another fundraiser as well.

 For instance, a walk-a-thon is one of the most successful types of fundraisers.
-You can give t-shirts to participants who raise a specific amount of money.
+You can give T-shirts to participants who raise a specific amount of money.
 To take it to the next level, offer larger prizes for greater dollar amounts.

 Making Your T-Shirt Fundraiser Successful